gut-leben-in-deutschland/bericht/content/06/report.en.md

 <!-- GovernmentMeasures end -->

-## Decline of violent crime nationwide
+## First increase in violent crime since 2007

 <!-- Quote text='Safety in my daily life is important to me.
 I want to be able to use public transportation without fear, and to feel safe in parks and side streets.
 To do this, police presence needs to be considerably strengthened.' source='from an online response submitted on 25 August 2015' -->